emiljohansson/fragment/README.md

 fragment
 ========

-Javascript library, testing a DOM game
+A small Javascript library, made for development of a DOM-based game.